iluwatar/java-design-patterns/separated-interface/README.md

 ---
-title: "Understanding the Separated Interface Design Pattern in Java"
+title: "Separated Interface Pattern in Java: Streamlining Java Development with Interface Isolation"
+shortTitle: Separated Interface
 description: "Explore the Separated Interface design pattern in Java: Enhance software flexibility and maintainability by decoupling interfaces from implementations.
 Ideal for developers looking to improve code scalability and adaptability."
 category: Structural
 language: en